tongwu-msft/azure-rest-api-specs/documentation/datacatalog/Authenticate-a-client-app.md

 ### C# example - Get access token

+>[!IMPORTANT]
-**Important** The sample code in this article works only with the version **2.19.208020213** of **Microsoft.IdentityModel.Clients.ActiveDirectory**.
+> The sample code in this article works only with the version **2.19.208020213** of **Microsoft.IdentityModel.Clients.ActiveDirectory**.
 Run the following command from NuGet Package Manager Console (Tools -> NuGet Package Manager -> Package Manager Console).

    ```
   Install-Package Microsoft.IdentityModel.Clients.ActiveDirectory Version 2.19.208020213